The forWater Research Network

 - Resource economics

 A source-to-tap thematic approach to coordinating research projects, participants, and partners is foundational to evaluating source water protection technologies.
-The forWater Network is organized in four distinct research themes, which are linked from source-to-tap.
-They are:
+The forWater Network is works in for areas and collaborates internationally.

 Design and deploy the forest management technologies across Canada’s major ecozones and meaningfully study their impacts on water quality and quantity at watershed scale.